sashadev-sky/Model-GUI/README.md

 # GUI Components

-- Responsive pair of reusable GUI components made with the Python binding of Tkinter
+- A responsive pair of reusable GUI components made with the Python binding of Tkinter

 - Allows visual dataset interrogation

-- Demo'ed with SQite3 using the Python `sqlite` module.
+- Demonstrated with SQLite3 using the Python `sqlite` module.

 Environment Setup:

 - Python 3

 ### ScrollBox
-- `ScrollBox`: inherits from `tkinter`s `ListBox` to conveniently combine a `ListBox` and a `ScrollBar` together into a single component.
+- `ScrollBox` inherits from `tkinter`s `ListBox` to conveniently combine a `ListBox` and a `ScrollBar` together into a single component.

 ### DataListBox
-- `DataListBox`: inherits from `ScrollBox` to make it capable of loading its own data and, optionally, linking to another `DataListBox` or tkinter `Label`.
+- `DataListBox` inherits from `ScrollBox` to make it capable of loading its own data and, optionally, linking to another `DataListBox` or tkinter `Label`.

 ## Run the demo